Hero image of Vans logo over lightly textured background.

 To start validating the taxonomy switch and order of categories, we looked at the click rate analytics.
 Shoes had the highest click rate, 4x - 9x higher than the second most clicked category, Clothing, followed by Accessories.

-Competitive Research
+Market Research

 The argument between gender vs product first was a challenge for our research team.
 We looked at different shopping experiences, focusing on active lifestyle brands.
 We looked at REI, Mizuno, Brooks, Rawlings, and Zumiez.
 Gender agnostic shopping is a common pattern in sporting goods stores.
 As the world is changing, gender in shopping is becoming less important and it's a pattern shoppers are getting used to seeing.
 Vans products are largely gender neutral, especially our shoes.
 With all this in mind, the team felt comfortable deprioritizing gendered categories to lead with product categories in the navigation.

-User Testing
+Qualitative Testing

 The initial tests tested the new look and layout of the navigation.